electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/bev-platforms/ppe/_index.md

     <figcaption><h4>PPE models compared with J1 and MEB models</h4></figcaption>
 </figure>

-The technology package on the PPE is generally similar to that of the MEB; in addition, it offers great potential in terms of output and performance.
-As standard, the vehicles are fitted with one electric motor in the rear; the top-of-the-range models are equipped with a second electric motor at the front axle (PSM or ASM) that allows them to activate all-wheel drive automatically when needed.
-If will of course also be possible to realize different performance levels and battery capacities on the PPE platform.

 ## Battery

 Like in the Audi e-tron GT, the battery will be 800 volts; in combination with high-efficiency thermal management, it enables a